SIOS-Technology-Inc/siosapps-covas-migrate/README.md

     migrate up

-### Check status

-    migrate status

 ### Rollback migration

-We don't have such command, take care by yourself.
+There is no such command, take care by yourself.

 ## How it works